rufuspollock-okfn/dataconverters/index.md

 processing.
 For example, for tabular data it would include a `fields` key which contained information on the fields (columns) in the table as per the [JSON Table Schema](http://www.dataprotocols.org/en/latest/json-table-schema.html).

-## Source Types Supported

-### CSV

-For CSV files, type should be `csv`.
-Empty column names will be auto-generated with column_1, column_2, etc. Duplicate column names will have _n added as well.
-For instance, two columns with name date will be date_1, date_2.

-### XLS(X)

-For XLS input files type should be `xls`, and for XLSX files, type must be `xlsx`.
-Empty column names will be auto-generated with column_1, column_2, etc.
-Duplicate column names will have _n added as well.
-For instance, two columns with name date will be date_1, date_2.

 ## License